HitKeep vs Pirsch: Open Source Analytics Alternative

 Is Pirsch open source?

 Section titled “Is Pirsch open source?”Pirsch’s JavaScript snippet and some SDKs are open source.
-The backend analytics platform is commercially licensed and not available for self-hosting.
+The backend analytics platform is commercially licensed; its Enterprise on-premise option is not published as an open-source distribution.

 How does HitKeep compare to Pirsch for GDPR compliance?